Tame and wild primes in direct products of commutative rings: Introduction

 In \S3, the connected components of the prime spectrum of an infinite direct product ring are investigated.
-We observe that, like the prime ideals, there are two types of connected components, tame ones and wild ones.
+We observe that, like for prime ideals, there are two types of connected components, tame ones and wild ones.
 We show that if the index set $S$ is infinite, then the set of (wild) connected components of $\Spec(R)$ is uncountable (see Theorem \ref{Thm ccc} and Corollary \ref{Corollary 4 dort-four}).
 Next in Theorem \ref{Theorem tmri ng}, the structure of tame connected components is characterized.

-We should add that although the inverse limit is a natural generalization of the direct product (in a certain categorical sense), one cannot expect that the results which hold for direct products of rings also hold to inverse limits of rings as well (and vice versa).
+We should add that although the inverse limit construction is indeed a generalization of the direct product construction, one cannot expect that the results which hold for direct products of rings also hold to inverse limits of rings as well (and vice versa).
 For example, let $p$ be a prime number.
 Then the ring of $p$-adic integers is the inverse limit of the rings $\mathbb{Z}/p^n\mathbb{Z}$ with $n\geqslant1$.
 It is well known that this ring is a local PID of Krull dimension one, and so it has precisely two prime ideals, the zero ideal and the ideal generated by $p$.
-But quite in contrast, the direct product of the rings $\mathbb{Z}/p^n\mathbb{Z}$ (which contains the ring of $p$-adic integers as a subring) is of infinite Krull dimension, it is not a domain and is a non-Noetherian ring, the number of its prime ideals is uncountable and the structure of all prime ideals is not understood yet.
+But quite in contrast, the direct product of the rings $\mathbb{Z}/p^n\mathbb{Z}$ (which contains the ring of $p$-adic integers as a subring) is of infinite Krull dimension, it is not a domain and is a non-Noetherian ring and the number of its prime ideals is uncountable.